mkejeiri/MicroServicesOnDocker-Core2.0/README.md

->> in Overlay networks containers could to talk to VMs or physicals out on your existing VLANs (MACVLAN transparent on Windows), every container its own IP address and MAC address on the existing network meaning containers can be visible as first-class citizens on a VLANs, no bridges and no port mapping, but it requires promiscuous mode.Clouds don't allow promiscuous mode, we could use IPVLAN which doesn't require promiscuous mode.
+>> in Overlay networks containers could to talk to VMs or physicals out on our existing VLANs (MACVLAN transparent on Windows), every container its own IP address and MAC address on the existing network meaning containers can be visible as first-class citizens on a VLANs, no bridges and no port mapping, but it requires promiscuous mode.Clouds don't allow promiscuous mode, we could use IPVLAN which doesn't require promiscuous mode.